 4. Students Become Drones of Compliance and Mediocrity in Fear

 Privacy in online courses is not about secrecy.
 It’s about protecting individuals’ freedom to create their digital identities and manage who has control and access to their intellectual ideas and opinions.
 Privacy provides a forum for students to challenge their views, express their creativity, and improve as human beings without pressure to conform.
-“Pervasive monitoring of every first move or false start will, at the margin, incline choices toward the bland and the mainstream.”
-Students conform when they fear that the words that they write during college will be used against them in the future.
+Students may conform when they fear that the words that they write during college will be used against them in the future.
 People change throughout their lives.
 Privacy is also important for second chances.
 Every word that students write during college may not be a fair representation of who they are in the future.

 5. Respect for Students Privacy and Not Having to Justify Their Opinions During College